 I’m now off to put the poetry books away, to file the post-its and scrap paper in the recycling bin, and take the mugs and plates down to the dishwasher.
 I’ll give the office a quick dust and vacuum and then it’s on to the next job and the next pile of papers on the floor…

-Take a look on our Resources Page for our free poetry resources.
+Take a look on our Resources Page for our downloadable poetry resources.

 Rachel Clarke: Director – Primary English Education